When can a nurse accept a verbal order – and when should you refuse?

 The read-back: how to do it correctly

-TJC’s requirement is not “repeat back the drug name.”
-It is: write down the complete order, then read back every element of it — drug name (spelled out if there is any ambiguity), dose, route, frequency, and any special instructions — and wait for the prescriber to confirm.
+TJC’s requirement turns on a distinction the standard makes explicitly: you read back the order you have written down, rather than repeating it from memory.
+In practice that means writing down the complete order, then reading back every element of it – drug name (spelled out if there is any ambiguity), dose, route, frequency, and any special instructions – and wait for the prescriber to confirm.

 A complete verbal order read-back for a new medication sounds like this: